caspark/github-graphql-api-test/caspark/mutation-test/README.md

 * A "Copy as Curl" from the graphiql interface would've saved me a decent amount of time in understanding how GraphQL was encoded on the wire, which would've made it easier for me to implement my Python client from scratch, however, **once I understood the wire protocol, it was very easy to implement.**
   * A quick win here would be telling people to open up the dev tools, but it'd be even nicer to contribute "copy as curl" to Graphiql.
 * **Having GraphQL posted to the server as JSON is mildly annoying** because you need to escape quotes in GraphQL strings and JSON doesn't support multiline strings.
   * After I completed this project, I put together several bash scripts to create an issue, much like a customer might create an Incident from a bash script (see `create-issue-*.sh`); you end up having to trade off between succintness, multiline queries, comprehensibility and ability to access shell variables.
-The best option is probably `create-issue-readable.sh`, but due to having to deal with string quoting **GraphQL is less usable on the command line than a `curl -X POST` with a couple of data args**.
+The best option is probably `create-issue-readable.sh`, but due to having to deal with string quoting **GraphQL is less usable in shell scripts than a `curl -X POST` with a couple of data args**.
   * A workaround for this might be to support sending raw GraphQL queries in the POST (presuming it's allowed by the spec and we can think of a way to allow graphql variables to be included) instead of wrapping the query in JSON strings.
   * Variations of curl such as [graphqurl](https://github.com/hasura/graphqurl) might help out here, but they will still be an extra thing to install.